-A delicious and easy cranberry Dutch baby, with caramelized cranberries and a clementine orange syrup.
+A delicious and easy cranberry Dutch baby pancake, with caramelized cranberries and a clementine orange syrup.
 A perfect holiday season brunch recipe!

 This festive cranberry Dutch Baby is topped with caramelized cranberries and drizzled with a clementine orange syrup.
 It is the perfect treat for Christmas morning, since both the cranberries and the orange syrup can be made well ahead.
 On Christmas morning, simply whiz up the batter in your blender, pop it in the oven and be enjoying this with your family a mere 20 minutes later!